How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 If you qualify for Italian citizenship by descent and apply for citizenship in Italy, the processing time will be significantly shorter compared to applying from your home country.

-We found that temporarily moving to Italy and applying for Italian citizenship there was a transformative life-changing event.
-Moving to Italy involves stepping out of your comfort zone, total emersion in the culture, embracing a simpler, healthier lifestyle and exploring a unique way of life; La Dolce Vita.
+Moving to Italy involves stepping out of your comfort zone, total emersion in the culture, embracing a simpler, safer, healthier lifestyle and exploring a unique way of life; La Dolce Vita.

 What will you do?